Introduction to Mathematical Logic and its Principles

 • : conjunction, which deals with the combination of two propositions that must be true

-• : disjunction, which indicates that either one of the propositions must be true
+• : disjunction, which indicates that one or the other of the propositions must be true

 • : implication, which establishes a conditional relationship between two propositions